 “If it takes less than five minutes to reply, forward, process, tag or file, I will do it immediately.
 If it will take longer, or doesn’t need [immediate] action, I will defer by using an email scheduling tool like FollowUpThen that moves it out of my inbox until a particular time period passes,” McDermott says.
 “If the email action is for someone else, I will forward it with a note.
 And if it doesn’t fall into one of the first three categories, I remove it from the inbox.”

 Whether you’re coordinating meetings or parties, firming up times and dates with multiple people can be time-consuming.
-Garcia suggests simplifying the process with tools like Doodle or Mixmax, where you send recipients a link or embeddable calendar widget with various time and date options, and all they have to do is select what works for them.
+Garcia suggests simplifying the process with tools like Doodle, where you send recipients a link or embeddable calendar widget with various time and date options, and all they have to do is select what works for them.

 Being strategic with your time can help you get more done without sacrificing precious personal time.